photoprism/photoprism-docs/docs/getting-started/docker-compose.md

 ### Step 2: Start the server ###

 Open a terminal and change to the folder in which the `docker-compose.yml` file has been saved.
-Run this command to start PhotoPrism in the background and keep it running:
+Run this command to start the app container in the background and keep it running:

 ```
 docker-compose up -d
 ```

-Navigate to http://localhost:2342/ to open the Web UI.
+Now open the Web UI by navigating to http://localhost:2342/.
 You should see a login screen.

 !!! hint ""
     If you can't connect, try starting the server without `-d`.
 This keeps it in the foreground and shows log messages for troubleshooting.
-Many issues are easy to fix.
 You're welcome to ask for help in our [community chat](https://gitter.im/browseyourlife/community).
-    Should the server already be running, or you see no errors, there may be an issue with your browser, desktop firewall security settings, or the server is running on a different host and/or port.
+    Should the server already be running, or you see no errors, you may have started it on a different host and/or port.
+There could also be an issue with your browser, ad blocker or firewall settings.

 Sign in with the user `admin` and the initial password configured via `PHOTOPRISM_ADMIN_PASSWORD`.
 You may change it on the [account settings page](../user-guide/settings/account.md),